By KEVIN ROBERTS

 Rox 3, Blues 2 (10 innings)

 JULY 29—A wild pitch with two outs in the bottom of the 10th inning gave Brockton the walk-off win over Bristol at Campanelli Stadium.

 Reed Pegram (Ankeny, Iowa) started, pitched the first 6.1 innings and picked up a no-decision.
 He gave up two earned runs on six hits, struck out eight and walked two.
 Tommy Hughes (Newington) took the loss in relief and fell to 0-2.

-Zeke Diamond (Sandy Springs, Ga.) singled twice and drove in a run while Buddy Dewaine (Uncasville) doubled, scored a run and drove in another.
+Zeke Diamond (Sandy Springs, Ga.) had two singles and an RBI while Buddy Dewaine (Uncasville) doubled, scored a run and drove in another.
 Dylan Reynolds (Hamden) also doubled and scored a run.